workhorsy/SaltyNES/README.md

 TODO
 * Remove the mutex, or replace it with std::mutex
-* in fullscreen on chrome, there is a white line on the bottom.
 * Add loading roms from gui.
 * see if smb3 and punchout work in vnes
 * save memory to localstorage/indexeddb